-The ASPCA® (The American Society for the Prevention of Cruelty to Animals®) today applauds the U.S. House of Representatives for passing, without opposition, the Corolla Wild Horses Protection Act (H.R.
+Without opposition, the U.S. House of Representatives passed the Corolla Wild Horses Protection Act (H.R.
 126).
 This legislation, which was introduced by Rep. Walter B. Jones (R-N.C.), would protect the free-roaming wild horses in and around the Currituck National Wildlife Refuge in Currituck County, N.C. by increasing the number of horses allowed in the herd, thereby preserving their genetic viability.

 "These beautiful and iconic horses are an essential part of Eastern North Carolina's heritage, and people travel from near and far to see them in their natural habitat," said Rep. Jones.
 "We must protect these wild-roaming horses for future generations to enjoy."
 Now that the legislation has passed the House, it will be sent to the Senate for consideration.